CDC Logo

 Trend (in population, range, area occupied, and/or condition of occurrences)

-Short-Term Trend: F = Decline of 10-30%
+Short-Term Trend: FG = Decline of <30% to relatively stable

 Long-Term Trend: DE = Decline of 30-70%

-Comments: There are no good estimates of population sizes of Bighorn sheep prior to European settlement, but numbers drastically declined in the last half of the 1800s due to excessive hunting, disease, competition from livestock, and restriction of winter range (Demarchi et al. 2000a, b).
-It is estimated that in 1900 there were approximately 1775-3400 "Rocky Mountain" bighorns in both Alberta and BC (with the majority being in Alberta, and only 1350 "California" bighorns in BC (Demarchi et al. 2000a, b).
-They have since recovered to the current provincial population of 5300-6600 (BC Ministry of Environment 2008), however this is likely much smaller than the historical population prior to the large declines of the late 19th century.
+Comments: There are no reliable estimates of population sizes of Bighorn sheep prior to European settlement, but numbers drastically declined in the last half of the 1800s due to excessive hunting, disease, competition from livestock, and restriction of winter range (Demarchi et al. 2000a, b).
+The decline from historical highs is likely in the 30-70% range.
+It is estimated that in 1900 there were approximately 1775 - 3400 "Rocky Mountain" bighorns in both Alberta and BC (with the majority being in Alberta, and only 1350 "California" bighorns in BC (Demarchi et al. 2000a, b).
+They have since recovered somewhat to the current provincial population of 5200 - 6300 (B.C.
+Ministry of Water, Land and Resource stewardship 2022), however this is likely much smaller than the historical population prior to the large declines of the late 19th century.
+The suitable habitat at present is likely <50% of the capable habitat within the historic distribution because of forest access roads, forest succession, competition with livestock, and human disturbance (BC Ministry of Water, Land, and Air Protection 2004).

 Other Factors